-“Special time” is an effective parenting tool, introduced to me through the acclaimed Amy McCready’s, “Positive Parenting Solutions” online course.
-Let me tell you a bit more:
+“Special time” is an effective parenting tool by the acclaimed Amy McCready’s, “Positive Parenting Solutions” online course.

-One of her main tools is called mind-body-and-soul time, or “special time”, as we call it at our house.
-It’s ten minutes of one-on-one time with your child doing something he or she want to do.
-The key is to be fully present with them and show them that they matter.
-Amy advises doing this with each of your children twice daily– which, I think, is a challenge!
+One of McCready’s main tools is called: Mind-Body-and-Soul time, or “Special Time” as we call it at our house.
+It’s ten minutes of one-on-one time with your child doing something he or she wants to do.
+The key is to be fully present and show them that they matter.
+McCready advises doing this with each of your children, daily– which, I think, is a challenge!
 However…

-I found that I needed some strategies to make special time a success.
-Otherwise, I was putting it off and it just wasn’t happening.
-Here’s my main 3 tactics that helped me when starting out:
+Amy McCready’s recommends doing special time: ten minutes, per kid, per day.
+I found that I needed some strategies to make the special time a success.
+Otherwise, I was putting off Special Time and it just didn’t happen all together.

-- I decided to do one kid each day at the same time– I figured out a time that works well with naps, school, mood etc. Then I set an alarm to remind me to put the baby down for a nap, and then start “special time” … So, here’s where I admit that I’m not following the two times a day recommendation: I just do one kid during the day, and then stories and pillow talk at night.
-It seems to be enough for us! *UPDATE: our schedule has changed now with baby sister being awake at our best time.
-So, it now looks like this: My alarm goes off at 9:30 every morning- if chores are done by the alarm, they get a coin.
-Then we transition to special time for one kid while the other does a fun little worksheet. …Which leads me to my next point I found crucial as I was starting out:
+- Set an Alarm.
+I decided to do one kid each day at the same time each day.
+I figured out a time that works well with naps, school, etc. Then I set an alarm to remind me to put the baby down for a nap and then start “special time”.
+I do each kid during the day and then stories and pillow talk at night.

-- Predetermine what to do with the other kids so they won’t interrupt.
-Ideally, the other sibling might be at school, practice, or nap time , but if not, here’s what I use for some ideas: play on the tablet. color. quiet time activities. have them go outside. jobs. read a book in their room.
+- Predetermine what the other kids (not in special time) will do.
+Ideally, the other sibling might be at school, practice, or nap time.
+But if not, here’s what I use for some ideas: play on the tablet, color, quiet time activities, play in the backyard, family jobs, or read a book in their room.

 The “Perfect Printable”: